MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-invoice-processing-powerapps.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

 Currently, there is no invoice processing control available for canvas apps in Power Apps.
-But you can have an app that calls a Power Automate flow that uses the invoice processing prebuilt AI model, and then returns the results back to your app.
-The following example shows you how you can achieve this:
+But you can create an app that calls a Power Automate flow that uses the invoice processing prebuilt AI model, and then return the results back to your app.
+The following example shows how to do this:

 ## Build your flow